You provide an important service to every client. Now, it’s time to defend your own image with attorney reputation management.

 “I’ll hire a lawyer!”
 When a reputation problem appears in cyberspace, that’s the first thing people say.
 But what if you’re a lawyer, and you’re the one who’s attacked?
 It happens, and if you haven’t thought about what you might do when it happens to you, it might be time for you to sit down and do a little strategic planning.

 Most lawyers are accustomed to dealing with the public’s ire from time to time.
 You might take up cases that other people find unsavory, or do things in the defense of your client that outsiders just don’t understand.
 It’s just part of the legal process.

 But, you might also face attacks due to cases you don’t even accept.
 Sometimes, you might even be attacked by people you don’t even remember meeting.

 If you think this seems unlikely, think again.
-Yelp reviews, blog posts, news articles, nasty Tweets, Facebook attacks and more all might stem from a conversation that took you 15 minutes to complete.
+Google reviews, blog posts, news articles, nasty Tweets, Facebook attacks and more all might stem from a conversation that took you 15 minutes to complete.
 The internet makes it oh-so-easy to mount an attack, even though it might be difficult to see the assault unfolding.

 Managing Law Firm Reputation Online

 The 2012 ABA Legal Technology Survey Report suggested that many lawyers were at least somewhat media savvy, as: